open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ## Displaying and Examining component versions

 ### Listing component versions
-To show the component stored in a component archive (without looking the file syetem structure) the `get componentversion` command can be used.
+To show the component stored in a component archive (without looking the file system structure), the `get componentversion` command can be used.
 ```shell
 $ ocm get componentversion ${CA_ARCHIVE}
 COMPONENT                  VERSION PROVIDER
 github.com/acme/helloworld 1.0.0   acme.org
 ```

-If you want to show the component descriptor of the shown component versions you can use the output format option `-o yaml`
+If you want to see the component descriptor of the displayed component version, you can use the output format option `-o yaml`
 ```shell
 $ ocm get componentversion ${CA_ARCHIVE} -o yaml
 ---